 Form 2 - Voters List - format for preparing and maintaining the voters list.
-The PEO requires a clean copy of the voters list for file purposes following a regular election.

 Form 3 - Notice of Voters List/Personal Security Protection - notice posted in an election year to advise voters when and where changes to the voters list about themselves will be accepted and how voters can apply for personal security protection.